chonkie-inc/chonkie-ts/README.md

 </div>

-We built `chonkie-ts` while developing a TypeScript web app that needed fast, on-the-fly text chunking for RAG applications.
-After trying several existing libraries, we found them either too heavy or not flexible enough for our needs. `chonkie-ts` is a port of the original `chonkie` library, but with some type-safety and a few extra features to make it more useful for TypeScript developers!
+We built `chonkiejs` while developing a TypeScript web app that needed fast, on-the-fly text chunking for RAG applications.
+After trying several existing libraries, we found them either too heavy or not flexible enough for our needs. `chonkiejs` is a port of the original `chonkie` library, but with some type-safety and a few extra features to make it more useful for TypeScript developers!

 **🚀 Feature-rich**: All the CHONKs you'd ever need </br>
 **✨ Easy to use**: Install, Import, CHONK </br>